kurthuwig/faces/README.md

 Documentation
 =============

-There is a [Tutorial](docs/tutorial.md) on how to design your own watch faces.
+There is a [Tutorial](docs/tutorial.md) on how to design your own watch faces as well as the [API-Reference](docs/api-reference.md) that describes all functions.

 Copyright
 =========